-In any population of a species, there is a large amount of genetic variation and nearly all of the genetic variants come from mutations.
+In any population of a species, there is significant genetic variation, and nearly all genetic variants arise from mutations.
 A mutation is a change in a gene or chromosome.
 Most mutations occur when the DNA of a single gene is altered.

-Mutations occur naturally, at random, which means that any gene can be mutated at any time.
-However, they can also occur due to environmental changes.
+Mutations occur naturally, at random, which means that any gene can mutate at any time.
+However, they can also occur due to environmental factors.

 Sometimes, characteristics are controlled by many genes.
 So, a mutation may only affect a part of a gene that creates a small change in the protein being produced.

-Natural selection is a process through which organisms that are more adapted to their surroundings will survive and reproduce more.
+Natural selection is a process through which organisms that are better adapted to their surroundings tend to survive and produce more offspring.
 This means that their genes will be passed down to future generations.

 However, during the Industrial Revolution, pollution from the factories (especially soot) turned the trees black.
-This meant that pale-coloured moths no longer had an advantage over dark-coloured moths, as they were now more easy to spot by predators on the blackened tree.
+As a result, pale-coloured moths no longer had a camouflage advantage, as they became easier for predators to spot against the soot-darkened trees.

 Originally, pale-coloured moths made up the majority of the population.
 But over time, the dark-coloured moths became the majority.

-Although the dark variety always existed, the trees getting darker gave them an advantage.
+Although the dark variety always existed, the darkening of the trees provided them with an advantage.
 So, the dark variety became advantageous as the environment changed.